-What Can a Handyman Do in Mecklenburg in Mecklenburg County, North Carolina?
+What Can a Handyman Do Without a License in Mecklenburg in Mecklenburg County, North Carolina?

 In North Carolina, a handyman can typically do small repair/maintenance jobs without a state contractor license as long as the total project cost stays under the state’s general-contractor threshold.
 Once a job is at/above that threshold (or involves licensed trades like electrical/plumbing/HVAC), state licensing and permitting rules kick in even for “handyman” work.